wp-cli/handbook/plugin-unit-tests.md

 # Plugin Integration Tests

-This guide demonstrates how to run unit tests on both Travis CI and locally.
+This guide demonstrates how to run integration tests on both Travis CI and locally.
 The scaffolding uses the WordPress Core "unit tests" that serve to unit-test WordPress Core.
 Unit tests are useful for testing plugins and themes as well, but if they are used in that way, it turns those tests into "integration tests" - they test the integration between a plugin/theme and WordPress Core.
 Proper unit tests for a plugin or theme would not load WordPress.

 ## Running tests on Travis CI